GianniBuoni/dotfiles/README.md

 ## Flake

-The flake is setup such that System and User specific variables are defined in an easy to reach local file, which is hard linked to the `/env` directory. (_See the [/env Directory](#/env-directory) section for more info._)
+The flake is setup such that System and User specific variables are defined in an easy to reach local file, which is hard linked to the `/env` directory. (_See the [/env Directory](#env-directory) section for more info._)

 These variables then get propagated to all the modules that depend on them.

-To work around some of the Nix imposed rules when building Nix and Home-Manager systems within a git repo, `/env` has to be force staged and then unstaged before and after building respectively.
+Nix has its own set of limitations when building in a git repo.
+To work around this, `/env` has to be force staged and then unstaged before and after building respectively.

-Buidlding the system:
+Building the system:

 ```
 git add . -Nf && sudo nixos-rebuild switch --flake . && git reset
 ```

-This command is abbreviated as `nn` in a custom shell script.
+This command is abbreviated as `nn` in a custom shell script.<br><br>

 ## Home Manager

-Home manager is setup as it's own separate module.
-Like the system, it needs to stage and unstage the `/env directory`, too.
+Home Manager is setup as it's own separate module.
+Like the System, it needs to stage and unstage the `/env directory`, too.

 ```
 git add . -Nf && home-manager switch --flake . && git reset
 ```

-Abbreviated as `nh` in a custom shell script..
+Abbreviated as `nh` in a custom shell script.<br><br>

 ## /env Directory